atishayd/LSTM-phishing-detection/README.md

 # Phishing Email Detection Using LSTM Model

-This project implements a phishing email detection system using a Long Short-Term Memory (LSTM) neural network model.
+This project implements a phishing email detection system using a Long Short-Term Memory (LSTM) neural network.
 The system takes raw email text as input and returns a prediction indicating whether the email is likely phishing or legitimate.

 ## Installation